RULES & REGULATIONS

 Smile!
 Photo, video and audio may be taken for promotional purposes.
 By entering the Appalachian Fair, you consent, waive all rights to royalties and release the Appalachian Fair of any liability.
 You agree to your likeness being used, published or reproduced in any and all media which can be used, now or in the future, for any purpose by or in connection with the Appalachian Fair.

-Handicap parking is available in Lot 5, just outside of Gate 5, for those with valid tags.
+Handicap parking is available in Lot 5, just outside of Gate 5, for those with valid handicap tags.

 Security / Traffic Assistance

 Fair re-entry will not be permitted.
 Hand-stamps are not used.
+You will be required to purchase a ticket to re-enter the fairgrounds once you leave the gate.

 COVID exposure is an inherent risk in any public location where people are present.
 Guests should only attend after evaluating their own health risks.
 Purchase of a ticket and entry onto the fairgrounds constitutes your understanding of these risks and your willingness to undertake the risk of exposure.